RonjaBaeumel/tor_timing_correlation_project/README.md

 ## About the Project
 This repository was created as a final project for an university course to explore low-level traffic correlation vulnerabilities in Tor.
-It demonstrates how even without content, timing alone can reveal linkability between clients and servers.
+It demonstrates how even without content, timing alone can reveal links between clients and servers.
 This includes:
 - Setting up a local Tor network with [Chutney](https://gitweb.torproject.org/chutney.git/) including two clients, several relays and a hidden tor service running on a server
 - Simulating client-server communication using various traffic types (regular, burst, parallel, random)
 - Capturing these conversations as `.pcap` files at client and server